daleosm/pihole-panel/README.md

 # PiHole-Panel
-Pi-hole statistics and control panel using Python and GTK3
+Pi-hole statistics and control panel for Gnome 3